Cover image for blog title on how to become a better self-taught artist

 • find a mentor

-Achievable: ensure that you have influence over the outcomes.
 For example, to reach a set number of original drawings sold or to be accepted into conventions are things I don’t have full control of – but I do have control over how many hours of practice I can invest.

 Relevant: double-check that your measures of success are directly related to bridging the gap from your current state to the desired outcomes.
-Otherwise, they are either irrelevant or relevant but not a priority to succeed in your vision.

-For example, completing a 200-page sketchbook is only relevant as a measure if it is filled with drawings that help me advance toward my vision.
-I’m not saying that mindless doodling has no purpose, only that it has a lower priority compared to a task that brings me closer to realizing my desired outcomes.
+I’m not saying that mindless doodling has no purpose, only that it has a lower priority compared to a task that brings you closer to realizing your desired outcomes.

-Time-bound: Set a schedule and milestone dates for completing each task.
-This helps track progress and also serves as an opportunity to revisit goals should they no longer be relevant due to changing circumstances, a misjudgment of your learning pace, or personal capacity.
+This helps track progress and also serves as an opportunity to revisit goals should they no longer be relevant due to:

 Setting SMART goals to achieve desired outcomes towards vision to become a full time artist